MasonManning/swapi/README.md

 The goal of this project is to learn react in a fun manner utilizing the free star wars api hosted at swapi.dev.
 React will consume the api and display the data using different features of the framework.

 ## Concepts Covered
-The following react concepts have been used in this project:
+The following react/javascript concepts and features have been used in this project:
 * React Class Components
 * React Functional Components
 * Api Call Using Fetch